 - 1952 MVP Pacific Coast League, Hollywood Stars

 - Won three World Series with the New York Yankees (1943, 1947 & 1949)

 - Tied MLB record by hitting four doubles in a game, August 17, 1944

-- Tied with Pepper Martin for highest batting average in 7-game World Series, 1947 (.500) although he played in only six games due to a broken rib
+- Tied with Pepper Martin for highest batting average in a seven-game World Series, 1947 (.500) although he played in only six games due to a broken rib

 Principal sources for Johnny Lindell include newspaper obituaries (OB), government records (VA,CM,CW), Sporting Life (SL), Baseball Digest, The Sporting News (TSN), The Sports Encyclopedia:Baseball 2006 by David Neft & Richard Cohen (N&C), old Who's Who in Baseballs (1944-1950) (WW), old Baseball Registers (44-50;1953) (BR), TSN's Daguerreotypes (none) (DAG), The Historical Register, The Baseball Necrology by Bill Lee (BN), Pat Doyle's Professional Ballplayer DataBase(PD), The Baseball Library (BL); various Encyclopediae including The Official Encyclopedia of Baseball by Turkin & Thompson (T&T), MacMillan Baseball Encyclopedia (Mac), Total Baseball (TB), The Bill James Historical Abstract (BJ) and The Encyclopedia of Minor League Baseball (LJ); Retrosheet (RS), The Baseball Chronology (BC), Baseball Page (BP), The Baseball Almanac (BA), Baseball Cube (B3) and obituaries at deadballera.com (DBE) as well as research by Reed Howard (RH), Pat Doyle (PD) and Frank Hamilton (FH).